Overview

 decline, interest rates increase, or margin loans are called.

 • Liquidity Risk.
 Convertible bonds are traded over the counter in a bid-ask format.
-Circumstances

-market price and the ability to sell particular securities when necessary to meet liquidity needs
+have an adverse impact on market price and the ability to sell particular securities when

-or in response to a specific economic event.
-To the extent that a significant portion of an issuer's
+necessary to meet liquidity needs or in response to a specific economic event.
+To the extent

-outstanding securities is held, greater liquidity risk will exist than if the
+that a significant portion of an issuer's outstanding securities is held, greater liquidity risk will

 issuer's securities were more widely held.